LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-09-20-Encoding-In-Language.md

 Now we're talking.
 By grouping the data to lower groupings, we can now start to see relationships form in the text.
-We could even go further with these groupings by splitting words into grouping of 5 and counting the times we see these two events.
+We could even go further with these groupings by splitting words into groups versus sentences and counting the times we see these two events.
 But for the sake of a simple (as it can be) example, lets see what the conditional distributions are:

 $$ = p(\text{Anthony is in the sentence}\mid \text{Flea is in the sentence})